 Bearded dragons are great companions for their owners.
 Due to the attention and care that these cute lizards require, it isn’t uncommon for their owners to notice when something is amiss.
 This is especially true when your bearded dragon isn’t pooping as it should.

-Being a creature of habit and routine, most bearded dragons defecate once a week—that is if everything is going as it should.
+Being a creature of habit and routine, most healthy adult bearded dragons defecate once a week—that is if everything is going as it should.
 When that movement doesn’t take place, it can leave you wondering whether you should worry.
 There are several reasons your pet may not be relieving themselves as they should.
 Let’s take a look at a few of them so you can determine whether your bearded dragon’s pooping schedule is cause for concern.

 1. Not Enough Food

 One of the main reasons a bearded dragon may skip a poop or two could have something to do with how much food they are taking in.
 On average, a baby bearded dragon should eat at least 3–5 times daily to help them grow as they should.
 A juvenile’s needs lower slightly resulting in them eating twice a day.
 Once your dragon is an adult, you’ll discover they only eat once a day.

 If your bearded dragon isn’t eating like it should for its age, stress could be the cause.
 This stress and lack of eating can easily cause your dragon to miss necessary bowel movements.
 The temperature inside their tank, the humidity, and even the size of the tank itself can all result in a stressful situation for your dragon and make them avoid their feedings.